 - In Chongqing, we operate a wholly owned MDI production complex.

 Greater China is currently BASF’s second-largest market after the United States.
-At the end of December 2021, BASF had 11,070 employees in Greater China and 26 wholly owned production sites.
-In 2021, BASF posted sales of approximately €12 billion to customers in Greater China.
+At the end of December 2022, BASF had 11,411 employees in Greater China, 26 wholly owned subsidiaries and 30 production sites.
+In 2022, BASF posted sales of approximately €11.6 billion to customers in Greater China.

 BASF is committed to building the Zhanjiang Verbund site as a model for sustainable production.
 We aim to power the site with 100% renewable energy by 2025.
 As BASF’s first implementation of a fully digital smart Verbund concept in a large-scale project globally, the site will be built on the basis of cutting-edge technologies that maximize resource and energy efficiency and reduce environmental impact.
-Circular economy concepts will be incorporated into the new Verbund site to support customers in the region with sustainably produced solutions.
+Circular economy concepts will be incorporated into the new Verbund site to support customers in the region with low-carbon solutions.

 Guangdong is home to key customers from fast-growing industries

-- Over 126.2 million residents in Guangdong province (2020)4
+- Nearly 127 million residents in Guangdong province (2022)

 - Key customer industries: transportation, consumer goods, home and personal care, electronics

-- Chemical products are generally undersupplied from local
+- Chemical products are generally undersupplied from local production

-2 Real chemical gross output, 2015-based, inferred by gross output/value added ratio for China
+2 Real chemical gross output, 2015-based, inferred by gross output/value added ratio for China, Guangdong Bureau of Statistics

 4 Real private consumption, 2015-based.
 National Bureau of Statistics with S&P Global forecast, subject to retrospective revision

 5 Guangdong Bureau of Statistics, S&P Global